On P^1-stabilization in unstable motivic homotopy theory: Weak cellularity and nullity

-\begin{proposition} Let $k$ be a perfect field, and $p \in \Z, q \ge 0$.
-The functors and preserve weakly $S^{p,q}$-cellular objects, $S^{p,q}$-equivalences and $S^{p,q}$-null objects.
-(For the second functor we assume in addition that $p-q \ge 0$.) \end{proposition} \begin{proof} It is clear that both functors preserve $S^{p,q}$-null objects.
+\begin{proof} It is clear that both functors preserve $S^{p,q}$-null objects.
 To conclude, it will be enough to show that the functors send $S^{p,q}$-nullifications to $S^{p,q}$-equivalences.

 For the first functor, let $E \in \SH(k)^{\veff}$.
-We have the cofiber sequence $\tau_{\ge (p,q)} E \to E \to \tau_{< (p,q)} E \weq L^{p,q} E$.
-The second map is an $S^{p,q}$-nullifications, and so it will be enough to show that $\omega^\infty$ preserves weakly $S^{p,q}$-cellular objects.
-It thus suffices to show that $\omega^{\infty}$ sends $\SH(k)^{\eff}(n)$ to $\SH^{S^1}(k)(n)$; this assertion is a consequence of \cite[Theorem 9.0.3]{Levineconiveautower} (note: this theorem implicitly assumes $k$ is infinite and perfect because of its appeal to the techniques of proof used in that of \cite[Theorem 7.1.1.]{Levineconiveautower}, however as mentioned in \cite[Remark 9.0.4]{Levineconiveautower}, the assumption of infinitude of $k$ is not necessary for spectra satisfying Axiom A3 \cite[p.
+We have the cofiber sequence $\tau_{\ge (p,q)} E \to E \to \tau_{< (p,q)} E \weq \L^{p,q} E$ where the last equivalence is a consequence of Proposition~\ref{prop:pqlocalizationvstruncation}.
+The second map is thus an $S^{p,q}$-nullification, and so it will be enough to show that $\omega^\infty$ preserves weakly $S^{p,q}$-cellular objects.
+Therefore, it remains to show that $\omega^{\infty}$ sends $\SH(k)^{\eff}(n)$ to $\SH^{S^1}(k)(n)$; this assertion is a consequence of \cite[Theorem 9.0.3]{Levineconiveautower}.
+Note: the aforementioned theorem implicitly assumes $k$ is infinite and perfect because of its appeal to the techniques of proof used in that of \cite[Theorem 7.1.1.]{Levineconiveautower}, however as mentioned in \cite[Remark 9.0.4]{Levineconiveautower}, the assumption of infinitude of $k$ is not necessary for spectra satisfying Axiom A3 \cite[p.
 233]{Levineconiveautower}.
-That Axiom A3 always holds for spectra in the image of $\omega^{\infty}$ is a consequence of \cite[Corollary 9.4.3]{LevineChowMoving}). \todo{Marc's argument also implicitly seems to assume $k$ has characteristic not equal to $2$, but I think this is by way of appeal to the form of Fabien's computations that were available at the time.} \footnote{An alternative proof is found in \cite[Theorem 5.1]{bachmann-slice}.}
+That Axiom A3 always holds for spectra in the image of $\omega^{\infty}$ is a consequence of \cite[Corollary 9.4.3]{LevineChowMoving}; see Remark~\ref{rem:deloopingpreservescellularity} for additional clarification regarding these hypotheses.